Sowul/betfair-price-fetcher/README.md

 Betfair charts ain't fun, right?
 ![Screenshot](img/bf_chart.png)

-For instance, we can plot prices using our data and get some insights about markets.
+For instance, we can plot prices using our data and get some insights about markets:

-Whole market
+* market

 ![Screenshot](img/scraper_market.png)

-Specified runner
+* one runner

 ![Screenshot](img/scraper_runner.png)

-I used python and plot.ly to get nice and interactive chart:
+Interactive graph (python and [plotly](https://plot.ly/)):
 ![](img/peek.gif)